SHOOTING IN DIRECT SUNLIGHT

 There you have it!
 Those are the 4 things I do or look for when I’m stuck shooting in midday, harsh light.
 I hope you found these tips useful and I hope you’ll be able to use them on your next shoot!

-Leave me you comments and questions bellow, I’d love to lend a hand!
+Leave me your comments and questions below, I’d love to lend a hand!
 I’d also love to see what you create using these tips, so tag me on Facebook and Instagram!